duplocloud/docs/aws-user-guide/aws-services/s3-bucket.md

 {% endhint %}

 ## Setting S3 bucket permissions and policies

+To update a bucket defined in duplo-terraform for SES, you may need to manage your own bucket policies if Duplo overwrites the custom policy.
+This can be done by setting `managed_policies ignore` in the DuploCloud Terraform provider or selecting "Ignore bucket policies" in the console.
+For SES-specific buckets not managed by Duplo, managing the bucket independently is advisable.
+Note that Duplo's default bucket policy enforces encryption, which complements SES's automatic encryption for incoming emails.

 You can set specific AWS S3 bucket [permissions and policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html#about-access-permissions-create-bucket) using the DuploCloud Portal.
 Permissions for virtual machines, Lambda functions, and containers are provisioned automatically through Instance profiles, so no access key is required in your application code.
 However, when coding your application, be aware of these guidelines: